-*Please note that non-itemized cash register tapes, credit card receipts and canceled checks alone do not provide proper documentation.
+*Please note that non-itemized cash register tapes, credit card receipts and cancelled checks alone do not provide proper substantiation.

-How will I know if I need to submit a receipt?
+How will I know if I need to submit a receipt for substantiation?

-You must provide receipts when requested or the transaction can be deemed ineligible, and you will be required to refund the amount of the transaction to your account.
-If you fail to submit required documentation within 45 days, your FSA card will be deactivated.
-If you fail to reimburse your account, your employer may withhold the amount of the ineligible expense(s) from your pay or add it to your W-2.
-However, the IRS may also require you to present documentation to verify your tax return, so hold onto those receipts!
+You must provide the receipts within the time requested or the transaction will be deemed ineligible, and you will be required to refund the amount of the transaction to your account.
+If you fail to submit required receipts within 45 days, your payment card will be deactivated.
+If you fail to reimburse the account, your employer may withhold the amount of the ineligible expense(s) from your pay or add it to your W-2.
+However, the IRS may require you to present receipts to verify your tax return, so hold onto these receipts as well.

-Will the FSA card know which expenses are eligible and which are not?
+Will the card know which expenses are eligible and which are not?

-While the FSA card can identify a healthcare or childcare location based on the Merchant Category Code, it cannot identify the items or services purchased.
-That is why in some instances you will be required to send in documentation to verify that the FSA card was used to pay for an eligible expense.
+While the card can identify a healthcare or childcare location based on the Merchant Category Code, it cannot identify the items or services purchased.
+This is why in some instances you will be required to send in documentation to verify that the card was used to pay for an eligible expense.
 Always save your receipts!

-What happens if I use the FSA card for an ineligible expense?
+What happens if I use the card for an ineligible expense?

-Eligible medical expenses include deductibles and coinsurance amounts under a group health plan, charges that are in excess of the amount reimbursed under a group health plan, and charges that are not covered under a group health plan such as certain corrective surgeries, vision care, dental care and hearing aids and more.
+Eligible medical expenses include deductibles and coinsurance amounts under a group health plan, charges that are in excess of the amount reimbursed under a group health plan, and charges that are not covered under a group health plan such as certain corrective surgeries, vision care, dental care and hearing aids and more (cosmetic surgery is an ineligble expenses).
 For a list of eligible expense visit FSA Eligible Expenses

 Note: If you or your spouse participate in a qualified High Deductible Health Plan and contribute to a Health Savings Account, you are not eligible to enroll in a medical FSA.